Etymological Fallacy icon

 Etymological Fallacy

-The etymological fallacy poses that a certain term's original meaning applies to its colloquial and modern understanding in current circumstances.
+The etymological fallacy posits that a term's original or historical meaning must apply to its current, colloquial usage in modern circumstances.

 Example of Etymological Fallacy